TEAS – Trent University

 Trent University reserves the right to require you to take an English-language test, upgrade, or withdraw from the program if you do not meet the expected level of proficiency.

-The Equity Admissions form must be submitted through myTrent portal by December 7, 2017.
+The Equity Admission form must be submitted through the myTrent portal by December 9, 2019.

 Preference is given to applicants with courses in the main curriculum areas of English, social studies (Canadian geography and history), arts (visual arts, drama and music), mathematics, science, computer studies and French.